linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 *November 2021 - present*

-In November 2021 I started my own company and became an independent software developer consultant.
+In November 2021 I started freelancing.

+### Consultant at Twinfinity AB

+*April 2022 -*

+At Twinfinity I've worked with their backend.
+I've been part of of a team that is responsible for taking raw IFC and DWG files and then parsing them into a useful format for front-end applications.
+In addition to this I've been involved with authentication and authorization.

+While I've mainly worked in backend, I've done some minor frontend related work.

+Skills used:
+  : C#, Java, DWG, IFC, ODA, TypeScript, OIDC

 ### Consultant at CPAC Systems AB

-*February 2022 - *
+*February 2022 - April 2023*

 At CPAC Systems I worked with their next generation Android platform.
-Most of the work consists of either adapting or extending AOSP.
+Most of the work consisted of either adapting or extending AOSP.

 Skills used:
   : Android, Kotlin, Java, SQLite